eschmar/wp_woocommerce-isotope/README.md

 ## Isotope

-As isotope isn't free for commercial use, this plugin does not include a isotope file.
+As isotope isn't free for commercial use, this plugin does not include an isotope library.
 Please include <code>'../plugins/wp_woocommerce-isotope/js/jquery.isotope.min.js'</code>.

 ## Requirements